Hazael: Arslan Tash ivories

 A set of ivory bed decorations were found in 1928 in Arslan Tash in northern Syria (ancient Hadātu) by a team of French archaeologists.
-Among them is the Arslan Tash ivory inscription in Aramaic language that carries the name 'Hazael'; this bed seems to have belonged to king Hazael of Aram-Damascus.
+Among them is the Arslan Tash ivory inscription in Old Aramaic that carries the name 'Hazael' (𐤇𐤆𐤀𐤋 ḤZʔL); this bed seems to have belonged to king Hazael of Aram-Damascus.
 The inscription is known as KAI 232.

-Also, some fragmentary ivories mentioning Hazael were found in Nimrud, in Iraq.
+Also, some fragmentary ivories mentioning Hazael were found in Nimrud, Iraq.